gildor2/UEViewer/readme.txt

 Notes about psk/psa export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-There is a 3ds Max importer script (ActorX Importer) created by me:
+To load psk or psa into 3ds Max you'll need this script (ActorX Importer) created by me:
 http://www.gildor.org/projects/unactorx
 Its announcements thread is here:
 http://www.gildor.org/smf/index.php/topic,228.0.html

+Some meshes contains information which cannot fit into psk standard.
+In this case I've
+extended the format to hold advanced information such as extra UV sets etc. Files in this
+format has extension pskx and cannot be loaded into UnrealEd or other application with
+ActorX support.
+There only one tool with pskx support at the moment - ActorX Importer for
+3ds Max which was mentioned above.

 Notes about md5mesh/md5anim export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To use these exporters you should add "-md5" key to a command line options.
+To use these exporters you should add "-md5" option to the command line options.
-MeshAnimation/AnimSet objects are exported as multiple md5anim files (one file per animation track). "bounds" section in md5anim is filled with dummy data.
-Also, "hierarchy" section does not contain real skeleton hierarchy, because Unreal engine uses hierarchy from mesh, not from animations.
+MeshAnimation and AnimSet objects are exported as multiple md5anim files (one file for each animation track). "bounds" section in md5anim is filled with dummy data. "hierarchy" section also does not contain real skeleton hierarchy, because Unreal engine uses hierarchy from the mesh, not from animations.
 Some md5 viewers/importers does require md5anim hierarchy, some - does not.

 There is a 3ds Max md5mesh/md5anim importer script available on umodel forum: http://www.gildor.org/smf/index.php?topic=87.0